Toronto Reference Library: Collection

-Items are largely split between the different levels of the building by discipline and subject.
+Items are largely arranged among the levels of the building by discipline and subject.
 Over 80 km of shelving is used to house the library's collection, with over 1.6 million items on its open shelves.
 As of March 2016, the library has approximately 15,000 vinyls in its collection.

 In addition to its regular collection, the reference library also holds several special collections of the Toronto Public Library, many of which are held at the Marilyn & Charles Baillie Special Collections Centre on the building's fifth level, or the TD Gallery on the building's first level.
 Over 2 million items are stored in the Marilyn & Charles Bailie Special Collections Centre.
 The Baldwin Collection of Canadiana is a special collection of primary sources and materials on the history of pre-Confederation Canada.
 The collection was named after Robert Baldwin, leader of the Reform movement in Upper Canada during the mid-19th century.